mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 {{"demo": "pages/components/trap-focus/DisableEnforceFocus.js"}}

-## Disable restore focus

-The component restores the focus back to the previously focused element when it deactivates, for example back to the button which opened a dialog.

-You can disable this behavior with the `disableRestoreFocus` prop.

-{{"demo": "pages/components/trap-focus/DisableRestoreFocus.js"}}

 ## Lazy activation

 By default, the component moves the focus to its descendants as soon as it opens: `open={true}`.

 You can disable this behavior and make it lazy with the `disableAutoFocus` prop.
+When auto focus is disabled, as in the demo below, the component only traps the focus once it gets focused.

 {{"demo": "pages/components/trap-focus/LazyTrapFocus.js"}}